horsfallnathan/LearnStuff/first_rust/rustNotes.md

 - Every item in a array must have the same type
 - An array cannot grow or shrink in size (length).
+- Array values are written as a comma separated list in square brackets.
   ex:
   ```Rust
   let arr = [3,4,1,5]